mbilal5656/Bloodbank/README.md

 3. **User Management**: View and delete registered users
 4. **Monitor System**: Track blood availability and user activity
 5. **System Overview**: View key metrics and statistics
+6. **Send Notifications**: Communicate with users through the notification system

 ### For Donors
 1. **Register** as a donor with personal information